janspudich/OTE-data-scraper-and-API/README.md

 1. Scrape the market data from the [OTE](https://www.ote-cr.cz/en) web site and store the data in a database.
 2. Provide a REST API interface which enables to retrieve the data stored in the database, see the previous objective.

-Each of these purposes is served by a dedicated module of this application described below.
-Additionally, there is a section dedicated to the database data model.
+Each of these purposes is served by a dedicated Node.js module of this application described below.
+Additionally, this document explains the [database data model](#database-data-model) and [deployment](#deployment) of the application.

+Finally, this document outlines [possible use of this application](#possible-use-of-the-application) and [possible enhancements](#possible-enhancements).
+Last but not least, there is also a [disclaimer](#disclaimer).

 ## The data scraper module (DSM)

-The following paragraphs document the module dependencies and how the module is configured.
+The data scraper module scrapes the market data from the [OTE](https://www.ote-cr.cz/en) web site for a pre-configured period of time (see [Configuration (DSM)](#configuration-dsm)) and stores the data in a database.

 ### Dependencies (DSM)